Terms & Conditions of Use

 - Only Craggy Island Staff may instruct at Craggy Island, any other persons performing paid instruction will be asked to leave the centre unless specifically cleared with centre management.

-- Those persons who have been signed in as novices may climb and belay under the supervision of the registered user who signed them in.
+- Those persons who have been signed in as novices may climb, boulder and belay under the supervision of the registered user who signed them in.
 Registered users who are cleared to supervise are limited to a maximum of 2 novices.
-Supervising users must NOT climb whilst supervising.
+Supervising users must NOT climb using a rope whilst supervising.
 Supervision means not leaving the ground and ensuring your charges safety.
+If your novices are safely at ground level and understand that they must not climb/boulder until you have completed your climb then you are permitted to climb/boulder if it is safe for you to do so.

 - Always be aware of climbers above who may fall at any time, this includes roped areas.